David Tennant brings Michael Sheen’s dog named Bark Ruffalo to the Baftas

 The sketch was used to introduce the Bafta film awards.

-David Tennant had an usual co-host as the Bafta film awards began at the Royal Festival Hall in London – Michael Sheen’s pet dog with the suitably starry name of Bark Ruffalo.
+David Tennant had an unusual co-host as the Bafta film awards began at the Royal Festival Hall in London – Michael Sheen’s pet dog with the suitably starry name of Bark Ruffalo.

 The Scottish actor, who hosted this year’s ceremony, kicked off the awards with a Staged-style sketch about dog-sitting Sheen’s pet.